dotkernel/dot-console/README.md

 ```
 Please note that the content of:
 - `description` is displayed when the command is executed
-- `short_description` is displayed when the list of available commands is executed
+- `short_description` is displayed when the list of available commands is executed or getting help for a specific command

 #### Testing command
-In cmomand line, go to project root directory and type following command
+In command line, go to your project's root directory and type the following command:
 ```bash
 $ php ./bin/console.php hello
 ```